chmcewan/Provisio/README.md

     $ provisio download <url>

 downloads and caches a remote dependency, such as a tarball.
-The (possibly cached) file will be "downloaded" to the /tmp directory because the working directory may be read-only at provision-time.
+The (possibly cached) file will appear "downloaded" to the /tmp directory because the working directory may be read-only at provision-time.

 #### Configuration utilities

-Provisio also provides some simple commands to aid local configuration and reduce line noise.
+Provisio provides some simple commands to aid local configuration and reduce line noise.

     $ provisio set <key> <value> <file>
     $ provisio get <key> <file>

-allows you to treat config files that have a `key=value` syntax as a persistent hash table.
+allows config files that have the common `key=value` syntax to be treated as a persistent hash table.

     $ provisio cat <file>

 streams `<file>` to stdout while substituting all occurences of `{{foo}}` with the environmental variable `foo`.
-This is sufficient for most paramaterised configuration file needs.
+This is sufficient for many paramaterised configuration file needs.

 Provision-time environmental variables can be persisted on the provisioned system, e.g. to be sourced by init scripts